WordPress/gutenberg/packages/env/README.md

 ### `wp-env start`

 The start command installs and initalizes the WordPress environment, which includes downloading any specified remote sources.
-By default, `wp-env` will not update or re-configure WordPress except when the configuration file changes.
+By default, `wp-env` will not update or re-configure the environment except when the configuration file changes.
 Tell `wp-env` to update sources and apply the configuration options again with `wp-env start --update`.
+This will not overrwrite any existing content.

 ```sh
 wp-env start